whitelunarium/pages_fork/hacks/plagiarism/C2-demo_reference-instruction.md

     }

     const ENDPOINT = `${pythonURI}/api/gemini`;
-    const PROMPT = `Please locate a primary source for the provided text and format response as JSON structure with these exact keys: author, date, title, source, url, formal_quote.
+    const PROMPT = `Please locate a primary source for the provided text and format response as JSON structure with these exact keys: author, date, title, source, url, formal_quote, intext_citation.
 Include the formal_quote field with the exact/corrected version of the quote from the original source.
+Include the intext_citation field with a proper APA in-text citation format (e.g., "(Smith, 2023)" or "Smith (2023)").
 The quote is: `;

     showAIStatus("🔍 Researching quote and finding primary source...", "loading");